department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/research/discussion-guide.md

   - Does the user try to skip any questions?
   - Does the user click the Additional Info component "What if I don't have a bank account?"?
   - If ineligible, how does the user react to ineligibility alert?
+  - If they click "Check remaining benefits", what would you expect to happen (e.g. modal, new page, etc.)?

 **Upon completion of task:**
   -	What parts of the form would be the easiest for you to complete?
   -	What parts of the form, if any, might you have to do some research to find?
 How would you track down that info?
   - Did any of the questions seem unnecessary?
   -	For the banking information, how do you think the VA will use that information?
-What are your thoughts on how the info you provide here would or wouldn’t impact other payments you receive from VA?
+What are your thoughts on whether the info you provide here might impact other payments you receive from VA?
   - In terms of applying for this scholarship, on a scale of 1 to 5 where 1 is very hard and 5 is very easy, how would you rate this task?